Getting Started Guide

 - Check Your Store Information: Configuration > System > Site Information: Verify that the information listed is correct, and feel free to add a slogan and/or mission statement.
 Then visit Store > Configuration > Store and check the information under Basic Information and Store address as well.

-- Select the ‘Appearance’ tab: Choose a theme, upload a logo, alter settings etc.
+- Select the ‘Appearance’ tab: Choose a theme (IndieLite members will have their theme set for them), upload a logo, alter settings etc.

 - Create a ‘Welcome Block’: Structure > Blocks > Add Block: It’s important to make it easy for customers to find your contact information.
 Be sure to include your address, phone number, email, and store hours, and place the block in a highly visible spot.
 Tip: The top left corner is the first place people generally look when they visit a site.
 This location is a great place to display the most important information on your site.